A novel of compelling suspense.

 old wives’ tale: a superstitious belief or legend not based on fact.

 Parisian wit: a sense of humor that always finds something to laugh about, no matter how tragic a circumstance may be.

-Swift: Jonathan Swift (1667–1745), an Irish satirist, essayist and poet, famous for works like Gulliver’s Travels, The Battle of the Books and A Tale of a Tub.
+Swift: Jonathan Swift (1667–1745), an Anglo-Irish satirist, essayist and poet, whose works include Gulliver’s Travels.